1 - Coverage, Plans & Phones

 They longer sell 3G smartphones, but if you already have one of these and want to use it, you could.

-This now means that their plans are more in line with, say, Straight Talk smartphones that run on the Verizon network and always had this "always on" feature.
+This now means that their plans are more in line with, say, Straight Talk smartphones, which can also run on the Verizon network and has always had this "always on" feature.
 The amount of data in their respective plans does still differ.

 If you don't want or need a smart phone plan, then you can get their basic monthly plan.
 For $15 per month you get 300 minutes talk or text and unlimited mobile web.
 For $30 a month, you get unlimited talk and text and unlimited mobile web.
 However the mobile web is not the full web experience that you would get on a smartphone.
 It's what you would get on a flip phone or similar device.